Stratford Hall (plantation): History

-Colonel Thomas Lee (1690–1750) was a Virginian who served as acting Governor of the colony and was a strong advocate for westward expansion.
+Thomas Lee (1690–1750) was a Virginian who served as acting Governor of the colony and was a strong advocate for westward expansion.
 Lee purchased the land for Stratford Hall in 1717, aware of its agricultural and commercial potential as a waterfront site.
 Construction of the Georgian Great House did not begin until the late 1730s.
 Designed by an unknown architect, the brick Great House is a two-story H-shaped structure, surrounded on four corners by attending outbuildings, all of which still stand today.
-Following construction of the Great House, Thomas Lee expanded the site into a bustling hive of activity, and soon the working plantation became "a towne in itself" as one visitor to Stratford marveled.
+Following the construction of the Great House, Thomas Lee expanded the site into a bustling hive of activity, and soon the working plantation became "a towne in itself" as one visitor to Stratford marveled.
+By the time Stratford was completed around 1742, an estimated 200 enslaved Africans and African Americans were living at Stratford and other properties owned by Thomas Lee.

 A wharf on the Potomac River was the destination for a large number of merchant ships, a grist mill ground wheat and corn there, and enslaved and indentured servants farmed tobacco and other crops on the thousands of acres of farmland.
 Blacksmiths, coopers, carpenters, tailors, gardeners, and weavers plied their trades at Thomas Lee's Stratford.
 Stratford Hall is set in the Historic Northern Neck of Virginia, a rural peninsula where historic Christ Church is located 50 miles southeast.

-In the midst of this busy world, Thomas Lee and his wife Hannah Harrison Ludwell (1701–1749) raised eight children, six sons and two daughters.
+Amid this busy world, Thomas Lee and his wife Hannah Harrison Ludwell (1701–1749) raised eight children, six sons, and two daughters.
 They played important roles in shaping the early history of the nation.
-His eldest son, Philip Ludwell Lee Sr., Esquire (1727–1775) inherited Stratford Hall.
-Richard Henry Lee (1732–1794) and Francis Lightfoot Lee (1734–1797) were delegates from Virginia to the Second Continental Congress, and signers of the Declaration of Independence.
-Richard Henry was later instrumental in guiding the fledgling nation, serving as President of Congress in 1784–85.
+His eldest son, Philip Ludwell Lee Sr., Esquire (1727–1775), inherited Stratford Hall.
+Richard Henry Lee (1732–1794) and Francis Lightfoot Lee (1734–1797) were delegates from Virginia to the Second Continental Congress and signers of the United States Declaration of Independence.
+Richard Henry was later instrumental in guiding the fledgling nation, serving as President of the Continental Congress in 1784–85.
 Thomas Ludwell Lee, active in local politics, served as a Virginian legislator and helped compose the Virginia Declaration of Rights.
-William Lee (1739–1795) and Dr. Arthur Lee (1740–1792) were diplomats to England during the turbulent struggle for American independence.
+William Lee (1739–1795) and Dr. Arthur Lee (1740–1792) were diplomats to Kingdom of Great Britain during the turbulent struggle for American independence.
 Hannah Lee was an early proponent of women's rights, and Alice Lee married the prominent physician William Shippen Jr. (1736–1808) of Philadelphia.